Battle of Mollerussa

 The Battle of Mollerussa (or Mollerusa) took place in the south of the county of Urgell on 11 or 14 September 1102.
 In the battle, Count Ermengol V was defeated and killed by an Almoravid army.
 Mollerussa lies halfway between Bellpuig and Lleida and is the largest town in the Pla d'Urgell.

 Background

-The Almoravids, a Moroccan Islamic sect, had first invaded the Iberian peninsula in 1086, where they scored a victory over Castile at the Battle of Sagrajas.
+The Almoravids, a Berber Maghrebi Islamic sect, had first invaded the Iberian peninsula in 1086, where they scored a victory over Castile at the Battle of Sagrajas.
 They only began the systematic conquest of Iberian taifas, small independent Muslim states, in 1090.
 The Hudid taifa of Lleida, the nearest to Urgell, paid tribute (parias) to Ermengol V. Nonetheless, the Muslim city of Balaguer, nearest to Urgell, was captured and briefly held by Viscount Guerau Ponç II de Cabrera in 1100 or 1101, before falling to the Almoravids.